 2. What types of diabetes exist?
 Which type of diabetes is reflected in the calculation of risk factors done by the Diabetes Risk Calculator?

 Diabetes has three types.
 These are as follows:

-• Type 1 diabetes: This is an innate diabetes and is also known as juvenile diabetes.
+• Type 1 diabetes: This is innate diabetes and is also known as juvenile diabetes.

-• Type 2 diabetes: This type of diabetes develops in older age, usually above 40, typically among those who are obese or are genetically predisposed to it.
-The Diabetes Risk Calculator uses genetic data and lifestyle-related date to calculate the possibility of development for this type of diabetes.
+• Type 2 diabetes: Type 2 diabetes is primarily due to lifestyle factors and genetics.
+This type of diabetes develops in older age, usually above 40, typically among those who are obese or are genetically predisposed to it.
+The Diabetes Risk Calculator uses genetic data and lifestyle-related data to calculate the possibility of development for this type of diabetes.

 • Gestational diabetes: This type of diabetes develops during pregnancy, usually in the last stage of pregnancy.
 Of course, care should be taken here, as well, and medical attention is required.
 This type of diabetes normally goes away after giving birth but women who had it are more likely to develop type 2 diabetes in the future.

 3. What are the possible symptoms of diabetes?